 The wires from the earbuds don’t go well with dry air too.
 In the winter, earbuds will usually build up a charge if you’re outside because that’s where the humidity is the lowest.
 This doesn’t always have to be the case though.
 If you let dry air in through the window, the earbuds will build up a charge when you’re in your room too.

 Static Build Up From Wind

-Wind is another weather condition that can cause an imbalance charge.
-It is a source of energy, we have wind turbines which produce electrical energy.
+The wind is another weather condition that can cause an imbalance charge.
+It is a source of energy, we have wind turbines that produce electrical energy.
 So, when the wind is blowing against the wire, it creates a charge.
 An imbalance that must be released.

 If you’re dealing with zapping earbuds for quite some time now, you will want to know how to get rid of the charge.
 Not that the shock is dangerous or anything.
 The charge is not powerful at all.
 It’s still annoying though.
 Anyways, if you follow these steps, you’ll be fine.
 Keep in mind what we said above too, you’ll want to avoid those situations.

 It would be absurd to try not to rub the wire with the clothes.
 You can just wear something that won’t create a static charge.
 Avoid clothes made from polyester, nylon, and cotton.
 Anything else is fine.
 Running clothes which you can buy from sports stores shouldn’t be conducive.

 - Touch the metal poles on the treadmill before starting.

 This is a really neat trick to avoid getting zapped from the earbuds.
 As I said, the static charge is looking for a way to be released.
 So, by touching the metal poles, you’re releasing that charge.
 You can do this while you’re resting too, in case the earbuds have a charge from all the running.